vipickering/vincentp/website/_posts/2013-10-24-my-front-end-development-process-start-to-finish.md

 ## Inspiration and Resource Gathering

 When it comes to resource gathering I use a combination of mobile and desktop tools.
-For iPhone, [Feedly](http://cloud.feedly.com){:rel="external"} is my <abbr title="Really Simple Syndication">RSS</abbr> reader of choice, which I combine with [Prismatic](http://getprismatic.com){:rel="external"} to discover new and interesting content, interesting feeds are then rolled back in to my [Feedly](http://cloud.feedly.com){:rel="external"} stream.
+For iPhone, [Feedly](http://cloud.feedly.com){:rel="external"} is my <abbr title="Really Simple Syndication">RSS</abbr> reader of choice, which I combine with Prismatic to discover new and interesting content, interesting feeds are then rolled back in to my [Feedly](http://cloud.feedly.com){:rel="external"} stream.
 It's a good cyclical process that keeps my reading content board, and yet focused, and avoids the creative tunnel vision that can happen, when you just rely on one source of information.
 Anything that piques my interest in particular is sent to my [Pinboard](https://pinboard.in/u:monkeymajiks/){:rel="external"} account, where I store blog posts, resources, information and anything that interest me.
 I augment this when on my laptop / desktop with [Shiori](http://aki-null.net/shiori/){:rel="external"}, which is a fantastic front-end interface to [Pinboard](http://pinboard.in){:rel="external"} and works in much the same way as [Alfred](http://www.alfredapp.com){:rel="external"}.

 In terms of visual inspiration, in the past I have tried Zootool, Iceber.gs and many other visual bookmarking services.
 All the web based solutions ended up suffering from the same problem, as your library starts to get quite large the service would become slower and slower.
 I can add quite a few images each day to my stream, so web based services were not ideal for my needs.
 Eventually I settled on [Ember](http://realmacsoftware.com/ember){:rel="external"}.
 Its combination of screen capture, <abbr title="Really Simple Syndication">RSS</abbr> feed reader (Where I store all my visual <abbr title="Really Simple Syndication">RSS</abbr> feeds) and image catalogue are ideal.